openlattice/openlattice/README.md

 * edit **settings.gradle** to add it as a gradle subproject
 * create a new branch using `git checkout -b feature/add-<subproject>`
 * run `git submodule add ssh://git@github.com/openlattice/<subproject>`
 * commit, push, and submit a pull request. `git commit -a -m "Added subproject" && git push --set-upstream origin feature/test`

-git ftw